 Powerful nor'easter pounds East Coast, bringing heavy rain, strong winds and wet snow

-A powerful nor’easter barreled into the East Coast Friday, bringing heavy rain, strong winds and wet snow as residents from the mid-Atlantic to Maine braced for coastal flooding.
+A powerful nor’easter barreled into the East Coast on Friday, bringing heavy rain, strong winds and wet snow as residents from the mid-Atlantic to Maine braced for coastal flooding.
+The storm has been blamed for at least one death.

 Fox News’ Janice Dean reported the nor’easter will bring rain and flooding conditions with a possibility of hurricane-force winds that could reach 90 mph along the coast.

 The Eastern Seaboard is expecting wind gusts exceeding 50 mph.
+The National Weather Service has dubbed the nor'easter as "one of the most powerful windstorms in recent years."

+A Baltimore County woman, 77, was killed after a tree branch fell on her while she was getting the mail during the storm Friday, the Baltimore Sun reported.

 Wind warnings are in effect from the mid-Atlantic up to New England.
 Upstate New York, northeast Pennsylvania and northwestern New Jersey are expected to receive the most snow.